-Disclosure: I only recommend products that I have tried and liked.
 This post may contain affiliate links, I may earn a small commission at no additional cost to you.
 Also, I am not a doctor.
-If you have any concerns about bloating, please contact your doctor.
 This post is for informational purposes only and should not be taken as medical advice.

 What is ovulation?